Siteshgupta123/Edunet-Shell-Internship/Readme.md

 | DQ Technological Correlation  | 0.86                               |
 | DQ Data Collection            | 0.82                               |
 | Predicted Emission            | 61.3274 kg CO₂e/unit               |
+> Value may be vary at time of prediction.
 -----------------------------------------------------------------------------